Asphalt & Pothole Repairs

 Protect Your Investment

-In addition to routine inspections and ongoing maintenance, sealcoating asphalt pavement with a coal tar or asphalt-based emulsion slows pavement deterioration by protecting against the enemies of a parking lot.
+In addition to routine inspections and ongoing maintenance, sealcoating asphalt pavement repairs with a coal tar or asphalt-based emulsion slows pavement deterioration by protecting against the enemies of a parking lot.
 However, for maximum benefit, sealcoat needs to be applied approximately 12 months after the initial application and then on a regular basis, about every 24 to 48 months, thereafter.

 In order to maximize the life of your asphalt parking lot, Exterior Maintenance Service will develop a pavement management plan that involves routine inspections and ongoing preventative maintenance.
 Call today for your no-cost-to-you inspection!
 615-973-9626

-Asphalt Repair & Patching
+Pothole Repair & Patching

 Asphalt Removal & Replacement

-Asphalt repair – better than new!
+Asphalt Repair – better than new!

 As asphalt pavement progresses through its life-cycle, its appearance diminishes over time.
 Hairline cracks spread and deepen within the asphalt.
 Without ongoing maintenance, water will enter through cracks and holes may form, undermining the substrate.
-The most effective form of repair is to remove and replace the deteriorated area.
+The most effective form of asphalt repair is to remove and replace the deteriorated area.

 In more severe cases of asphalt failure, a long-term solution is to resurface the asphalt pavement (also referred to as overlay).
 If you notice grade depressions (standing water on the pavement) and/or large sections of alligatored areas (interconnecting cracks forming a series of blocks resembling an alligator’s skin), it is a good idea to have your pavement resurfaced.

-Infrared Asphalt Repair
+Infrared Asphalt Repairs